rafaelromao/keyboards/readme.md

 ## Compatibility

-This layout was tested with the keyboards listed below, but can be easily adapted to most ortholinear or column staggered keyboard with at least 28 keys, with 2 of them on each thumb.
+This layout was tested with the keyboards listed below, but can be easily adapted to most ortholinear or column staggered keyboards with at least 28 keys, with 2 of them on each thumb.

 ### QMK